 5.04: Marketing

-Each LHA has a continuing responsibility to ensure that households in its region of the state are aware of any availability of units and have an opportunity to apply.
-The LHA shall undertake a marketing effort whenever its waiting list for units is less than the number of applicants anticipated to be placed in the next 12 months.
-The LHA shall undertake appropriate affirmative fair marketing efforts pursuant to 760 CMR 4.07: LHA Fair Housing Marketing Plan whenever the number of its minority tenant households and minority households on the waiting list for either family housing or elderly/handicapped housing is less than the number of households meeting its Affirmative Action Goal established pursuant to 760 CMR 5.10(3) for the respective program.
+Each LHA has a continuing responsibility to ensure that households in its region of the state are aware of any availability of Units and have an opportunity to apply.
+The LHA shall undertake a marketing effort whenever its waiting list for Units is less than the number of applicants anticipated to be placed in the next 12 months.
+The LHA shall undertake appropriate affirmative fair marketing efforts pursuant to 760 CMR 4.07: LHA Fair Housing Marketing Plan whenever the number of its Minority tenant households and Minority households on the waiting list for either Family Housing or Elderly/Disabled Housing is less than the number of households meeting its Affirmative Action Goal established pursuant to 760 CMR 5.10(3) for the respective program.

 5.05: Application Procedures

-(1) Every applicant shall use the Statewide Online Application System or application forms approved by the Department.
+(1) Every applicant shall use the Statewide Online Application System or application forms approved by EOHLC.
 The application forms shall be available at all LHAs' central offices or, upon request, by mail.
 LHAs shall provide reasonable assistance to applicants in completing the application forms.
+LHAs shall provide language and disability access throughout the application process in accordance with the LHA’s reasonable accommodation policy and language access plan.
 When an applicant submits a paper application form at any LHA, the LHA shall accept the application and promptly enter the information thereon into the Statewide Online Application System.

 (2) Every application entered into the Statewide Online Application System shall receive a date and timestamp for each program at each LHA to which the application is made.
 Applicants may return to their online applications to view their application status and to make changes at any time.
-Applicants may also make changes at any LHA in person or by mail.
+Applicants may also make changes at any LHA or the CSO in person, by mail, telephone, or email.

+(3) Applicants may apply to any number of housing program types (e.g., MRVP, AHVP, Family Housing, Elderly/Disabled Housing).
+The maximum number of state-aided public housing selections that may be active for an individual applicant at any time is twenty-five.
+EOHLC may raise this maximum number of active selections through guidance at its sole discretion.
+Such limitations on the number of active selections shall not apply to selections for MRVP or AHVP.

 5.05: continued

-(3) Determinations of Priority, Preference, Eligibility and Qualification.
+(4) Determinations of Priority, Preference, Eligibility and Qualification.

-(a) When an applicant approaches the top of a waiting list for an LHA program to which the applicant has applied, the LHA shall make a final determination of the applicant's priority, preference, eligibility and qualification.
-The applicant shall update the application and provide any additional information or verification reasonably required by the LHA.
+(a) Determination of Local Resident Preference.
+When an applicant claims a Local Resident preference pursuant to 760 CMR 5.09(2)(b), the LHA or CSO, as applicable in accordance with EOHLC guidance, shall make a final determination of the applicant’s eligibility for Local Resident Preference.

+(b) Determination of Veteran Preference.
+When an applicant claims a Veteran preference pursuant to 760 CMR 5.09(2)(a), the LHA or CSO, as applicable in accordance with EOHLC guidance, shall make a final determination of the applicant’s eligibility for Veteran preference.

+(c) Determination of Priority.
+When an applicant claims any of the priority categories contained in 760 CMR 5.09(1)(a) – (e), the CSO shall make a final determination of the applicant’s eligibility for the claimed priority.

+(d) Determination of Eligibility and Qualification.
+The LHA shall make a final determination of the applicant’s eligibility and qualification.

-(b) If the LHA determines that an applicant is not eligible for a claimed priority or preference or is ineligible or unqualified for housing, it shall send written notification to the applicant of:
+(e) Negative Determination by LHA or CSO.
+If the LHA determines that an applicant is not eligible for a claimed preference or is ineligible or unqualified for housing, or if the CSO determines that an applicant is not eligible for a claimed priority or preference, the LHA or CSO, as applicable, shall send written notification to the applicant of:

 1. the determination;